NMDC Group secures approval for IPO of NMDC Energy shares

 Leading the way in engineering, procurement, and construction, NMDC Group consistently delivers innovative and high-impact projects that propel regional economic growth.
 Its dedication to operational excellence, cutting-edge solutions, and sustainable practices underscores its reputation as a trusted and strategic partner in the industry, shaping the future of infrastructure and development in the UAE and beyond.

 NMDC Energy, a key subsidiary of NMDC Group, provides integrated solutions in the energy sector, including engineering, procurement, and construction services.
-The company operates modern manufacturing facilities in Abu Dhabi, covering 1.3 million sq m.
-As of June 30, 2024, NMDC Energy's backlog were valued at approximately AED54 billion, spanning diverse sectors and regions.
-The company has successfully executed over 1,200 strategic projects, including the construction of more than 1,360 facilities and the installation of approximately 8,000 kms of onshore and offshore pipelines and 2,000 kms of submarine cables.
+The company operates modern manufacturing facilities in Abu Dhabi, covering 1.3 million square meters.
+As of June 30, 2024, NMDC Energy's backlog were valued at approximately AED 54 billion, spanning diverse sectors and regions.
+The company has successfully executed over 1,200 strategic projects, including the construction of more than 1,360 facilities and the installation of approximately 8,000 kilometers of onshore and offshore pipelines and 2,000 kilometers of submarine cables.

 With over 50 years of global experience, NMDC Energy boasts a diverse international portfolio with a strong presence in the UAE, Saudi Arabia, Kuwait, India, and Taiwan.
-To further expand its capabilities, the company is developing a new 400,000-sq m manufacturing facility at Ras Al Khair Port in Saudi Arabia.
+To further expand its capabilities, the company is developing a new 400,000-square-meter manufacturing facility at Ras Al Khair Port in Saudi Arabia.

-In its recent financial results for the first half of 2024, NMDC Group reported a 79% increase in revenue, reaching approximately AED12.126 billion, compared to AED6.765 billion in the first half of 2023.
-Net profits rose by 66% to approximately AED1.461 billion, up from AED881 million in the same period last year.
-The Group’s asset value also grew significantly, reaching approximately AED28.501 billion during the first half of 2024, up from AED20.847 billion at the end of 2023, an increase of AED7.654 billion.--TradeArabia News Service
+In its recent financial results for the first half of 2024, NMDC Group reported a 79% increase in revenue, reaching approximately AED 12.126 billion, compared to AED 6.765 billion in the first half of 2023.
+Net profits rose by 66% to approximately AED 1.461 billion, up from AED 881 million in the same period last year.
+The Group’s asset value also grew significantly, reaching approximately AED 28.501 billion during the first half of 2024, up from AED 20.847 billion at the end of 2023, an increase of AED 7.654 billion.